 - 1. Students must arrive 15 minutes before the start of class. - 2.
 Three incidents of tardiness will lead to a student being marked absent. - 3.
 A student who arrives late or leaves early by more than 15 minutes is considered absent. - 4.
 All absences must be made up. - 5.
 Make up for theory absences may be done by Board-regulated acceptable methods, as determined by an instructor.
 This may include missed time and course objectives for each absence. - 6.
 Make up for clinical absence must be done in the clinical area supervised by an instructor.
-Make up can also be done in the skills laboratory with an instructor present. - 7.
-All absences require legitimate documentation as cause (e.g. Doctor's excuse, official court record, jury summons, bereavement notice, etc.).
-The administration has discretion on allowable make up hours and waiving of fees; however there are no exceptions to the minimum compulsory hours to complete the program.
+Make up can also be done in the skills laboratory with an instructor present.

+7. All absences require legitimate documentation as cause (e.g. Doctor's excuse, official court record, jury summons, bereavement notice, etc.).